jericks/jericks.github.io/content/about.md

 My interest in geospatial open source began when my manager sent me to the 2007 FOSS4G conference in Victoria.
 Since then I regularly attend CUGOS in Seattle and have attended a few subseqent FOSS4G conferences (2011, 2014, and 2015).

-I am primarily develop in Java but I also have years of experience in Groovy, JavaScript, HTML, and CSS.
+I primarily develop in Java but I also have years of experience in Groovy, JavaScript, HTML, and CSS.
 I have also used Python, C, and C++.